RAISE General Information

 RAISE Locality Led Projects - Guidance

-Information provided in Locality Led Project Proposals will be assessed and scored by an Assessment Panel during October 2025.
+Information provided in Locality Led Proposals will be assessed and scored by an Assessment Panel in April/May 2026.

 - RAISE Locality Led Projects - identification of RAISE Locality Led Project and RAISE Locality Led Project Identification Template Guidance Notes